Collaborate with Team Members

 Dependency Status Dashboard #2

-If you use predecessors and successors in Rally to manage dependencies, the Dependency Status Dashboard app can help identify those relationships across multiple projects.
+If you use predecessors and successors in CA Agile Central to manage dependencies, the Dependency Status Dashboard app can help identify those relationships across multiple projects.

 Want to view your iteration progress data in chart form?
 Use the Iteration Dashboard app.
 It will show scheduled work, test cases, and defects in a pie chart format, and also include additional burndown charts.
 This app also allows you to view work from multiple projects simultaneously.